 This AMBER shared care sets out the patient pathway relating to this medicine and any information not available in the British National Formulary and manufacturer's Summary of Product Characteristics.
 Prescribing must be carried out with reference to those publications.
-The SCG must be used in conjunction with the PCN agreed core roles and responsibilities stated in annex A.
+The SCG must be used in conjunction with the PCN agreed core roles and responsibilities.